andresvourakis/data-scientist-handbook/README.md

 ## FAQs
 1. **How is curation done?** Curation is based on thorough research, recommendations from people I trust, and my years of experience as a Data Scientist.
 2. **Are all resources free?** Most resources here will be free, but I will also include paid alternatives if they are truly valuable to your career development.
+All paid resources include the symbol :heavy_dollar_sign:.
+3. **How often is the repository updated?** I plan to come back here as often as possible to ensure all resources are still available and relevant and also to add new ones.

+If you have questions or feedback send me a message through [here](https://www.linkedin.com/in/andresvourakis/).
+Enjoy!